mmikowski/powercss/README.md

 The expression to the left of the color we refer to as the rule **key**.
 The text after the colon but before the semicolon we refer to as the rule **value**.
 Here the key is 'color' and the value is '#ff0'.

 Our **vsheets** are defined using *rule key substitution*.
 That is, we use a symbol to indicate the actual key instead of the key itself.
 For example, to declare background-color, we use:

     _background_color_ : _xfff_,

 At first glance, that might seem silly.
-However, rule key helps us greatly reduce our file size when compressing our files.
-In the example above, our rule can be compressed to JavaScript symbols like so:
+However, rule key name and value symbols help us greatly when compressing our files.
+In the example above, our rule can be compressed to JavaScript like so:

     nx:qr,

 This is 22% of the size of the native CSS (5 vs 23 characters).
 And some CSS keys and values can be especially verbose.
 One downside to this approach, of course, is we must declare the symbols initially.
 The `cssKeyMap` defines our keyword meanings in the PowerCSS library file, `pcss.js`.

 We have compiled a pretty exhaustive list of commonly used keywords, but the rule keys needed will vary from project to project.
 We often prune or expand this list, and suggest you do the same.
 Currently if an unknown key is encountered, a warning is logged to the console.

 We are exploring how to best modularize the CSS key and value